n-brock/website/README.md

 # Nick Brock
 An advocate for User Centered Design and applying Human Factors evaluation methodologies to uncover inefficiencies (wicked problems) and enhance the experiences that are brought to life.

+## United States Army, Artificial Intelligence Integration Center (AI2C)
+The management and facilitation of product experiences involving the use of artificial intelligence and predictive tools was the focus of my work.
+Advocating early in the process to perform exploratory procedures, involving design audits and planning for heuristic reviews for the portfolio of AI2C product initiatives.

+**🚨 CHALLENGE**

+**👨‍🔧 My role**

 ## Office of Laboratory Science and Safety